 The PhD program in Art History prepares graduates for university-level teaching, curator positions at major museums, and independent research in the field.
 Before beginning work for the PhD should have completed a Master of Arts degree in the History of Art.

 Please note that the UW Art History program does not include course work in art conservation or restoration.
-For information about museum studies, see the UW Museum Studies website.
-For information about the UW Museology Program see their website
+For information about museum studies, see the UW Certificate in Museum Studies website or the UW Museology Master of Arts Program website.

-Visit the Graduate Thesis + Dissertation Showcase websites to learn about recent graduates:
+Visit the Graduate Showcase websites to learn about recent graduates:

 You may also view examples of in-progress and completed theses and dissertations.